 On December 31, 2007, the 10 different banks were consolidated under one charter and the names were officially changed to Forcht Bank.

-Today, Forcht Bank has 25 banking centers in 12 counties, 300+ employees, and approximately $1 billion in total assets - making it one of the largest banking groups based in Kentucky.
+Today, Forcht Bank has 24 banking centers across Kentucky and Cincinnati, Ohio with 300+ employees, and approximately $1 billion in total assets - making it one of the largest banking groups based in Kentucky.
 Forcht Bank's mission is to exceed our customer’s expectations by delivering an easy, simple, faster, and better banking experience.